Faculty and Staff

 9. Pass all departmental proficiency and/or participation requirements.

 Students must be enrolled in EDUC 399 Orientation to Student Teaching the semester before they plan to student teach.
-While students are enrolled in EDUC 399 Orientation to Student Teaching, the department of education conducts the departmental approval for each prospective student and informs the students of the decision to admit or not admit them for student teaching.
+While students are enrolled in EDUC 399 Orientation to Student Teaching, the field placement coordinator conducts the departmental approval for each prospective student and informs the students of the decision to admit or not admit them for student teaching.

 Student teaching is at least a 12-week assignment.
-Placements for student teaching are generally made within the Fargo-Moorhead area but qualified candidates may be allowed to student teach outside the Fargo-Moorhead area in exceptional circumstances.
-All assignments are made by the department of education and are dependent upon availability of sites.
-See the director of field experiences for additional information about alternative student teaching placements, including global student teaching.
+Placements for student teaching are generally made within the Fargo-Moorhead area but qualified candidates (students with a 3.0 GPA and recommendations from the methods faculty) may be allowed to student teach outside the Fargo-Moorhead area.
+Students are not allowed to student teach in a school they attended.
+All assignments are made by the department of education's field placement coordinator and are dependent upon availability of sites.
+See the field placement coordinator for additional information about alternative student teaching placements, including global student teaching.

 The student teaching experience is evaluated by the student, the classroom teacher and the college supervisor.
 Student teachers are evaluated by the criteria published in “Concordia College Student Teaching Handbook: A Resource for Student Teaching.”
 The college supervisor is ultimately responsible for assigning the grade for student teaching.
 Additional policies regarding student teaching are also identified in the student teaching handbook.